-A syllabus defines the goals of a course and describes classroom activities, readings and other assignments, and course policies.
-It’s often the first contact that students have with you (the instructor) and the course, so it’s important to set the right tone.
-Instructors at Carolina should strive to develop syllabi that are both an effective map of the course’s logistics and an invitation for students to actively engage in the learning process.
+A syllabus defines the goals of a course and describes the classroom activities, readings, assignments, course policies, schedule and other important information.
+It often serves as the first point of contact between students and instructors, and should be clear and concise.
+Instructors at Carolina should strive to develop syllabi that are both an effective ‘road map’ of the course’s content and logistics, and an invitation for students to actively engage in the learning process.

 - Authorized University activities

 - Disability/religious observance/pregnancy, as required by law and approved by Accessibility Resources and Service and/or the Equal Opportunity and Compliance Office (EOC)